Yamboy1/DiscordMarkupLanguage/README.md

 Discord Markup Language is a simple, yet powerful markup language to help interact with the DiscordApp API with ease, and to help beginning developers create dynamic and extensive first-time bots for their servers!

 <h1>Installation</h1>
-Requiered: <a href="https://nodejs.org/en/">Node.Js LTS</a>
+Required: <a href="https://nodejs.org/en/">Node.Js LTS</a>

 Download this repository as a .zip > extract the files > open your terminal of choice > use `cd` to get to the path with DML > run `node index.js`.
-This will auto generate the requiered `bot.dml` file, and an example `ping.dml` command.
+This will auto generate the required `bot.dml` file, and an example `ping.dml` command.
 <h1>Example Ussage</h1>
-<h6>The bot.dml file, a requiered setup file for all users to configure to bots code with its
+<h6>The bot.dml file, a required setup file for all users to configure to bots code with its
 owners and token, as well as all of the bots events.</h6>

 ```html